2016 Cleveland Browns season: Week 3: at Miami Dolphins

 Cody Kessler made his debut as the Browns' starting quarterback.
 The Browns led 13–10 at halftime.
 However, the Dolphins scored two consecutive touchdowns to go up 24–13 early in the fourth quarter.
 The Browns, sparked by Pryor, rallied to tie the game.
 The Dolphins attempted a game-winning drive in the final minute of regulation.
 However, Dolphins QB, Ryan Tannehill, fumbled the ball, and the Browns secured possession.
 The Browns had a chance to win it at the end of regulation.
 However, recently signed Browns kicker, Cody Parkey, missed the 46-yard field goal, sending the game to overtime.
 It was his third miss of the day.
 Both teams traded punts on their opening possession in overtime.
 On their second possession, the Dolphins, who got the ball around midfield to start the drive, reached the endzone after a few plays and won the game.

 With the loss, the Browns fell to 0–3.

 Week 4: at Washington Redskins

 The Browns came to Washington for a matchup against the Redskins.
 The Browns had a 20–17 lead going into the fourth quarter but the offense once again stalled with a Josh Norman interception and two touchdowns by the Redskins' offense would win the game for the Redskins.

 With the loss, the Browns started their season 0–4 for the first time since 2012.
 Wins by the Jaguars, Bears, and Saints would make the Browns the only team in the NFL without a victory through Week 4.

 Week 5: vs. New England Patriots

 With Tom Brady back from his four-game suspension due to his alleged role in Deflategate, the Browns hosted the Patriots.
 The game turned out to be a disaster for the Browns as Brady and the Pats destroyed the Browns defense.

-The loss dropped the Browns to 0–5.
+Their second loss to New England since 2013 dropped the Browns to 0–5.